Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - **CHECKPOINT**: If you installed nginx standalone, you can perform this step.
 If you installed Cloudpanel to include nginx, then there is no default site - Skip to Multiple Sites (next section).
 - Basic: We just want to see we can impact how a website looks .
 We don’t care about SSL https at this point
 - Identify what's the public IP address you can visit directly in the web browser (usually given to you by your onboarding server admin)
-- What’s the folder path to create/edit index.html to so web browser PRE web hosting management panel?
+- What’s the folder path to create/edit index.html to so web browser PRE Web Hosting Control Panel?
 Aka root web directory for your website, Aka working directory for your code and webpage.
 	- For the default site:
 		- You figure out where the root is, possibly editing with `vi /etc/nginx/sites-enabled/default` then looking for the line with `root`, which has the path
 		- List the files at that root working directory for some form of index file, eg. `ls var/www/html`